wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

     main()
 ```

-The logic of the script is simple:
+The logic of the script is as follows:

-1. It loads both the request and output files.
+1. The script loads the request file (containing the original embedding requests) and the output file (containing the embedding results returned by the API).
-2. It iterates through each line in the output file and extracts recipe_id, chunk_type, and embedding.
-It also retrieves the content of an input in order to calculate its token count.
+2. For each line in the output file, it matches the `custom_id` with the corresponding entry in the request file to retrieve the original input text.
+It then extracts the `recipe_id`, `chunk_type`, and embedding vector from the output, and calculates the token count for the input text.
-3. The loaded data is then inserted into the database.
+3. The script inserts the combined data (recipe_id, chunk_type, embedding, and token count) into the database.

 Here is an example output from the script: